 Karen Miller is Professor of History at LaGuardia Community College and the CUNY Graduate Center, where she teaches in the Master’s in Liberal Studies Program.
 She also serves as Deputy Executive Officer of the MALS program.
 Her current work examines the US in the Philippines between 1902 and 1965.
 She is interested in programs first sponsored by the American colonial state, and then taken up by the Philippine Republic, that moved Christian Filipinos into non-Christian areas.

-Dr. Miller’s articles and reviews have appeared in the Journal of American History, The Middle West Review, The International Journal of Critical Pedagogy, The Michigan Quarterly Review, Michigan Feminist Studies, and Against the Current.
+Dr. Miller’s articles and reviews have appeared in the American Quarterly, The Journal of American History, The Middle West Review, The International Journal of Critical Pedagogy, The Michigan Quarterly Review, Michigan Feminist Studies, and Against the Current.
 She also published a book chapter in Groundwork: Local Black Freedom Struggles in America.
 Dr. Miller has been a faculty fellow at a number of centers at the CUNY Graduate Center, including the Center for Place, Culture, and Politics, the Center for Humanities, the Committee for the Study of Religion, and the Committee on Globalization and Social Change.
 She was also a visiting scholar at the Eisenberg Institute for Historical Studies at the University of Michigan.
 In 2015, she was awarded a Chancellor’s Research Fellowship from CUNY.